-$$q_i \circ q_i = q_k \Rightarrow \Gamma(q_i) \times \Gamma(q_i) = \Gamma(q_k)$$ (82)
+$$g_i \circ g_j = g_k \Rightarrow \Gamma(g_i) \times \Gamma(g_j) = \Gamma(g_k)$$ (84)

 Here \circ is the composition in the group and \times indicates matrix multiplication.
-Often the mapping is one-way:

-many different group operations can map to the same matrix.
-If the mapping is 1 : 1 the representation is called faithful.
+Often the mapping is one-way: many different group elements can map to the same matrix.
+If the mapping is 1 : 1 the mapping is an isomorphism and the representation is called faithful.

-A Maps to Matrices
+A. Maps to Matrices

 We have already seen many matrix representations.
-We have seen representations of the two-element group Z_2 as reflection, rotation, and inversion matrices acting in \mathbb{R}^3 (c.f.
+We have seen representations of the two-element group Z_2 as reflection, rotation, and inversion matrices acting in R^3 (c.f.
 Eq.
-(11)).
+(13)).

 So: how many representations does a group have?
 It is clear from the example of Z_2 that we can create an infinite number of representations.
 However, if we squint carefully at the three representations presented in Eq.
-(11) we see that all these representations are diagonal: direct sums of essentially two distinct representations:
+(13) we see that all these representations are diagonal: direct sums of essentially two distinct one-dimensional matrix representations: